 Of course, we recommend making a list of all Spanish vocabulary words containing these famous irregularities.

-You can find these in a grammar book or on a website to learn Spanish online.
+You can find these in a grammar book or on a website where you can take Spanish lessons online.

 Try out the app Duolingo.
 This online learning portal lets you learn progressively through free courses.
 You can test your Spanish through translation, vocabulary-correcting exercises, speech recognition and spelling correction.
 You’ll master diphthongs and triphthongs in no time!